 4. Dig your foundations

 You might wish to excavate some foundations for your concrete base, approximately 200mm deep for the base to sit in.
-This helps to flatten the surface, and you should use a spirit level to make sure that it is completely straight and that any incline is levelled.
+This helps to flatten the surface.
+In addition, you should use a spirit level to make sure that it is completely straight and that any incline is levelled.

 5. Add compacted hardcore